drpaneas/panosgeorgiadis_blog/content/post/openfaas.md

 Successfully built 7ced4553f05c
 ```

-Next, it's time to 'push' that image to dockerhub.
+Next, it's time to `push` that image to dockerhub.
 Let's try it:
 First authenticate yourself:

 ```